reecemartin/reecemartin.ca/README.md

 # Deployment

 In order to deploy this website, cd into the project folder and ```npm run``` this should run the development server and open the website up on your browser via localhost.
-Once things look good
+Once things look good you can run ```npm run build``` this will package things up so you can easily deploy to something like Github pages.

 ## New Personal Website Project